sophia-jihye/DML-Export/README.md

 	5) result-file-path : Full path of DML result file.
 (Ex.
 C:\\result.txt)
 	6) table : Information of tables which you want to export from.
 (Ex.
 BOOK, USER)
 2. You need to declare the configuration file path at 'configFilePath' in DmlExportMain.
-3. You check the result of DML in the result-file as you declared in the configuration file.
+3. You can check the result of DML in the result-file as you declared in the configuration file.